flame-engine/flame/doc/components.md

 If you want to skip reading about abstract classes you can jump directly to [PositionComponent](./components.md#PositionComponent).

-Every `Component` has a few methods that you can optionally implement, that are used by the `BaseGame` class.
+Every `Component` has a few methods that you can optionally implement, which are used by the `BaseGame` class.
 If you are not using `BaseGame`, you can alternatively use these methods on your own game loop.